-We also rely on our accounts securitization program for a significant portion of our ongoing liquidity needs.
-The securitization program consists, in part, of an annually committed \$125 million commercial paper facility.
-If the commercial paper facility provider determined that it was unwilling to renew the facility, in whole or in part, such determination could have a significant negative impact on our liquidity.
-In addition, if at any time we are unable to sell sufficient receivables into the program, we could be required to inject cash into the program as collateral.
-Depending on the circumstances and timing, the requirement to provide cash collateral to the program could have a significant negative effect on our liquidity.
-At the present time, we expect to continue to have sufficient receivables to sell into the program and we do not anticipate that the securitization facility provider will cancel or reduce the \$125 million commercial paper facility.
+We also depend upon our accounts receivable securitization program to meet a significant portion of our ongoing liquidity needs.
+The securitization program consists of an annually committed \$125 million commercial paper facility which was renewed in October 2003 and a medium term note facility.
+As of September 30, 2003, the program had outstanding approximately \$188 million in medium term notes and \$110 million in commercial paper.
+If at future renewal dates, the commercial paper facility provider determined that it was unwilling to renew the \$125 million commercial paper facility, in whole or in part, such determination could have a negative impact on our liquidity.
+Over a calendar year, we expect to obtain liquidity resources of between \$270 million and \$310 million from the receivables program.
+If at any time we are unable to sell sufficient receivables into the program to support the volume of commercial paper and medium term notes issued under the program, we could be required to inject cash into the program as collateral.
+Depending on the circumstances and timing, the requirement to provide cash collateral to the program could have a negative effect on our liquidity.

-We believe our current liquidity, together with funds generated by our businesses, is sufficient to meet the short-term and long-term needs of our businesses, including funding operations, making capital expenditures and servicing our debt obligations in the ordinary course
+We believe our current liquidity, together with funds generated by our businesses, is sufficient to meet the short-term and long-term needs of our businesses, including funding operations, making capital expenditures and servicing our debt obligations in the ordinary course.